Acacia pycnantha: Ecology

 Though plants are usually killed by a severe fire, mature specimens are able to resprout.
 Seeds are able to persist in the soil for more than five years, germinating after fire.

 Like other wattles, Acacia pycnantha fixes nitrogen from the atmosphere.
 It hosts bacteria known as rhizobia that form root nodules, where they make nitrogen available in organic form and thus help the plant grow in poor soils.
 A field study across Australia and South Africa found that the microbes are genetically diverse, belonging to various strains of the species Bradyrhizobium japonicum and genus Burkholderia in both countries.
 It is unclear whether the golden wattle was accompanied by the bacteria to the African continent or encountered new populations there.

-Self-incompatible, Acacia pycnantha cannot fertilise itself and requires cross-pollination between plants to set seed.
+Self-incompatible, A. pycnantha cannot fertilise itself and requires cross-pollination between plants to set seed.
 Birds facilitate this and field experiments keeping birds away from flowers greatly reduces seed production.
 Nectaries are located on phyllodes; those near open flowers become active, producing nectar that birds feed upon just before or during flowering.
 While feeding, birds brush against the flower heads and dislodge pollen and often visit multiple trees.
-Several species of honeyeater, including the white-naped, yellow-faced, New Holland, and occasionally white-plumed and crescent honeyeaters, and Eastern spinebills have been observed foraging.
+Several species of honeyeater, including the white-naped, yellow-faced, New Holland, and occasionally white-plumed and crescent honeyeaters, and eastern spinebills have been observed foraging.
 Other bird species include the silvereye, striated, buff-rumped and brown thornbills.
 As well as eating nectar, birds often pick off insects on the foliage.
 Honeybees, native bees, ants and flies also visit nectaries, but generally do not come into contact with the flowers during this activity.
-The presence of Acacia pycnantha is positively correlated with numbers of swift parrots overwintering in box–ironbark forest in central Victoria, though it is not clear whether the parrots are feeding on them or some other factor is at play.
+The presence of A. pycnantha is positively correlated with numbers of swift parrots overwintering in box–ironbark forest in central Victoria, though it is not clear whether the parrots are feeding on them or some other factor is at play.